revdotcom/revspeech-api-docs/source/endpoints/account.rst

                           "title": "Authorization has been denied for this request" }

-                       Caused by an old or invalid API Token, try regenerating your token on your `settings page`_.
+                       Caused by an old or invalid API Key, try regenerating your key on your `settings page`_.
 ====================== ===============================================================